joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/11/us/politics/trump-ufc-claw-white-house.html

 **Nobody Drinks Bordeaux in Bordeaux**\
 `In restaurants and wine bars in Bordeaux, plenty of other wines are open, but few bottles of the local product.
-Why?
-It’s complicated.`\
+Why?`\
 https://www.nytimes.com/2026/06/11/dining/drinks/bordeaux-wine.html

 **Laverne Cox Always Knew She’d Be a Star**\